dockfries/infernus/docs/introduction.md

 `Infernus` is a library built on top of `samp-node`, which allows calling the game's `SDK` from the `JavaScript` layer.

+## 🚧 Work in Progress

+- [omp-node](https://github.com/omp-node) is currently in active development,once officially released, `Infernus` will begin to adapt.
+- If you want to try out `omp-node` or prefer the native syntax without too much wrapping, check out [@open.mp/node](https://github.com/omp-node/node).

 ## Limitations

 ::: danger